aemami1/home/content/group/_index.md

 We're working on identifying and mitigating several forms of biases in AI models.
 We're finding recently that the very recognition and classification of what is "toxic" or "biased" is quite tricky and culturally/temporally-bound.
 It is now time more than ever to collaborate with experts from beyond the field (e.g., Psychology, Anthropology, Philosophy) to tackle these problems!

+{{< figure src="/uploads/stoppicmorabito.png" caption="A glimpse at our latest dataset, that pits language models against increasingly and more explicitly problematic content.
+We find that LLMs and humans tend to disagree with what is acceptable and what is not!
+[Read more about this study](/publication/morabito2024stopbenchmarkinglargelanguage/).">}}

 {{< figure src="/uploads/subtle.png" caption="Proportion of GPT-4's preferred responses for the short poem task in CoGS, categorized by identity-specific prompts, with highlighted sectors indicating a preference for outputs from those identities.
 [Read more about this study](/publication/kumar-2024-subtle/).">}}

 {{< figure src="/uploads/debiasing.png" caption="Framework checklist comparing the consistency of recent debiasing methods.
 [Read more about this study](/publication/morabito-2023-debiasing/).">}}